Lankaran-Astara Economic Region: Administration

-Aside from the 6 districts, there are 8 cities, 13 settlements, 642 villages and 182 municipalities in the Lankaran-Astara economic region.
+Within the 6 districts, there are 8 cities, 13 settlements, 642 villages and 182 municipalities in the Lankaran-Astara economic region.
 Each administrative district is headed by a chief executive appointed by the president of Azerbaijan.
 Heads of district executive powers are responsible for the establishment of representative offices of the executive power in the respective villages and settlements situated in their respective territories and appoint their representatives.
 Municipalities are divided into administrative-territorial units in districts and towns divided by settlements.

 Geography

 The centre of the region is the city of Lankaran.
 The region covers an area of 6,070 square kilometers, which is 14.26% of the territory of the country.
-26% of the territory is covered with forests and the region is characterized by damp subtropical climate and differs from other economic regions of Azerbaijan due to its natural conditions.
+26% of the territory is covered with forests and it's the wettest region in Azerbaijan.
+The region is characterized by damp subtropical climate and differs from other economic regions of Azerbaijan due to its natural conditions.

-The area is divided into two parts consisting of the Lankaran lowland and the Talysh mountains.
+The area is divided into two parts, consisting of the Lankaran lowland and the Talysh mountains.
 The mountainous part of the economic region is composed of the Talysh, Peshtasar, and Burovar ranges.